 - Have a team of people ready to help you get started

 …then congratulations!
 Faith & Finances will be a great addition to your ministry.

-If that doesn’t sound like you, check out other products from the Chalmers Center that can help you get ready for Faith & Finances.
+If that doesn’t sound like you, check out other resources from the Chalmers Center that can help you get ready for Faith & Finances.

 Our training happens online, so you can access it from anywhere at any time.
-You’ll watch videos and complete assignments in our online training platform.
+You’ll watch videos and complete assignments using our online training platform.

 There are lots of financial education tools out there—but most aren’t designed for people living at the poverty line.
 Let’s face it: when someone is struggling to make ends meet, advice on retirement accounts and mortgages just isn’t relevant.

 Most Financial Education Tools

 Addresses financial challenges of life near the poverty line

 For example: getting banked, avoiding predatory lenders, saving for emergencies

 For example: credit card debt, mortgages, investing, saving for retirement